Aksherwal/aksNdeepEdits/README.md

 # aksNdeepEdits - Image Processing Web App

 aksndeepEdits is a Flask-based web application that provides various image processing capabilities such as cropping, rotating, blurring, enhancing, and background removal.
 Users can upload an image and apply these transformations to the image, which is then displayed on the web page.
+Link: http://aksndeepedits.onrender.com/

 ## Features